samyipsh/tp/docs/DeveloperGuide.md

 ### Tagging persons

-1. Deleting a person while all persons are being shown
+1. Tagging multiple persons while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `tag 1 2 programmer`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: First contact and second contact in the list are tagged with `programmer`.
+Success of tagging persons shown in the status message.
 Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    1. Test case: `tag 0 programmer`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
+       Expected: No person is tagged.
+Error details shown in the status message about what is considered a valid index.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect tag commands to try: `tag x programmer`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.
+       Expected: Similar to previous, error details shown now about how the index is out of bounds and what is a valid index.

+    1. Test case: `tag 1 2 #hashtag`<br>
+       Expected: No person is tagged.
+Error details shown in the status message about what is considered a valid tag.
+Status bar remains the same.

+    1. Other incorrect tag command to try: `tag`<br>
+       Expected: Similar to previous, error details shown now about what is the format of the `tag` command.

 ### Tagging all displayed persons

-1. Deleting a person while all persons are being shown
+1. Tagging all persons shown while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-    1. Test case: `delete 1`<br>
+    1. Test case: `tagall OS`<br>
-       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+       Expected: All contacts in the list are tagged with `OS`.
+Success of tagging all displayed persons shown in the status message.
 Timestamp in the status bar is updated.

-    1. Test case: `delete 0`<br>
+    1. Test case: `tagall #`<br>
-       Expected: No person is deleted.
-Error details shown in the status message.
+       Expected: No person is tagged.
+Error details shown in the status message about what is a valid tag.
 Status bar remains the same.

-    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    1. Other incorrect tagall command to try: `tagall`<br>
-       Expected: Similar to previous.
+       Expected: Similar to previous, error detail shown in status message is now about `tagall` command format.

 ### Untagging persons